 The following legal presumptions concerning artificial insemination apply in their case:

 At the interim hearing, orders were issued that the child is placed with Couple Q pending the hearing.
 Couple S was allowed contact with Evelyn.
-Despite finding that Evelyn has formed a primary attachment to Mrs. Q and a secondary attachment to Mr. Q, Jordan J concluded that Evelyn should be placed permanently with Couple S.
+Despite finding that Evelyn has formed a primary attachment to Mrs Q and a secondary attachment to Mr Q, Jordan J concluded that Evelyn should be placed permanently with Couple S.

 Couple Q appealed the decision to the Full Court of the Family Court which dismissed all the grounds of appeal raised by Couple Q. Their Honours concluded that the trial judge had already weighed the qualities of the contesting couples and considered the benefit to Evelyn of being placed with either couple.

 Couple Q sought leave to appeal to the High Court the decision of the Family Court, but it was to no avail.
-The High Court rejected the application, affirmed the decision of the Family Court and ordered that Evelyn be handed over to Mrs. S.
+The High Court rejected the application, affirmed the decision of the Family Court and ordered that Evelyn is handed over to Mrs S.

 On November 21, 2008 Section 60 HB was inserted in the Family Law Act 1975 which provides that if a court of a Territory or State has declared through an order that a child is a child of a person or persons then for Family Law Act purposes that child is the child of the same person or persons.
 At present, there are only three states which have prescribed laws.

 The case of Re Michael: Surrogacy Arrangements (2009) FamCA 691 illustrates the application of Section 60HB.
 Sharon and Paul was a married couple who could not produce children.
 Sharon had cervical cancer but before her treatment, her eggs were harvested.
 Her mother Lauren, who was in a de facto relationship with Clive, consented to be implanted with an embryo produced from Sharon’s egg using Paul’s sperm.
 Watts J found that, at law, Lauren was the child’s mother while Clive was his father.
 Section 60HB has no application because New South Wales did not have a prescribed law that applies to the situation.